jaredhendrickson13/pfsense-automator/README.md

     - **Syntax**: `pfsense-automator <pfSense IP or hostname> --read-tunables <argument>`
     - **Arguments**:
         - `--all` (`-a`, `-d`, `default`) : Return all available ARP table values
+        - `--read-json` (`-rf`) : Prints tunable data as JSON. _Note: This is useful for developers wanting to integrate pfsense-automator into their own scripts_
         - `--json=<directory_path>` : Exports system tunables data to a JSON file given an existing directory

 - `--add-dns` : Attempts to add a DNS entry to Unbound (DNS Resolver).
 This will not overwrite existing DNS entries